bait509-ubc/BAIT509/assessments/final_project/final.md

 __Due date__: Tuesday, April 3, at 24:00.

-__Submission instructions__: All group members should submit their report to Connect by the deadline.
+__Submission instructions__: All group members should make a complete submission to Connect by the deadline.

 Your task is to build a supervised learning model to address a hypothetical (or real, if you have one) business question, in the form of a report, in a group.